vmgwembere/allseasons/README.md

 ## Technologies Used

-1.HTML5
+-HTML5
-2.CSS3
+-CSS3
-4.Javascript
+-Javascript
-4.JQUERY
+-JQUERY

 ## Testing
-This website was tested using Chrome development tools.
+This website was manually tested on various devices to make sure functionality worked as intended.

 ## Deployment
    This site is hosted using GitHub pages.